 Do you love the classic Beanie Weenie Casserole, but need a healthier version to fit into your lifestyle?
-Then this recipe is for you!
+If yes, then this recipe is for you!

 Beanie Weenies are a beloved childhood dish for many.
 Sweet and tender beans are cooked together with sliced hot dogs for a fun and tasty meal.
 Whether you call them “Frank and Beans” or “Beanie Weenies”, it is hard to resist their simple appeal.